-This handbook is designed to provide information about the Division of OT as a supplement to the UNMC Student Policies and Procedures, the CAHP Handbook, the University Catalog, the UNMC website, and Division course syllabi.
+This handbook is designed to provide information about the Division of OT as a supplement to the UNMC Student Handbook, the CAHP Handbook, the University Catalog, the UNMC website, and Division course syllabi.
 All UNMC students are expected to follow the policies and procedures established by the University, College, and Division.
 Be familiar with the contents of all the resources.
 Keep the websites and handbooks bookmarked on your computer as useful resources.
 All students, regardless of their year of enrollment, are responsible for knowing and abiding by policies specific to the Doctor of Occupational Therapy (OTD) program identified within the Division Handbook.

-You will receive additional information about professional behavior, Level I Fieldwork, Level II Fieldwork, and Doctoral Capstone as you move forward in the program.
+You will receive additional information about professional behavior and clinical education as you move forward in the program.
 Handbooks are published to provide a readily available source of information for students, faculty, and staff.
 The documents are subject to additions, deletions and other revisions as deemed necessary by the University, College, or Division.
 Changes may be made without advance notice.
 Updates will be made available through the website, with notification via University email.